Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 <img width="915" alt="Components_Heirarchy-Angular_Components" src="https://user-images.githubusercontent.com/53125546/175920669-cddccb52-d699-4994-8673-57e5bc50d6fb.png">

 `Components are the basic building blocks of the user interface in an Angular application.
 Every component is associated with a template and is a subset of directives.
 An Angular application typically consists of a root component, which is the AppComponent, that then branches out into other components creating a hierarchy.`

+### 12. What are Pipes in Angular?

+`Pipes are simple functions designed to accept an input value, process, and return as an output, a transformed value in a more technical understanding.
+Angular supports several built-in pipes.
+However, you can also create custom pipes that cater to your needs.`

+`Some key features include:`

+- 1. Pipes are defined using the pipe “|” symbol.
+- 2. Pipes can be chained with other pipes.
+- 3. Pipes can be provided with arguments by using the colon (:) sign.